Welcome

 A warm welcome to Potential YDC's online platform.

 My mission is to empower young people with the knowledge and tools to manage their mental health and wellbeing effectively.
-Through one-to-one sessions, workshops, professional training, and resource development, it is my aim to bridge the gap in mental health education and support within schools, colleges, and communities.
+Through one-to-one sessions, workshops, professional training, and published resources, it is my aim to bridge the gap in mental health education and support within schools, colleges, and communities.

 By fostering a whole-body and whole-school approach to wellbeing and resilience, my programme and coaching will focus on addressing the rising mental health challenges faced by young people in the UK.